vicentinileonardo/region-filtering-server/README.md

 ## Data

 Data is obtained from the Azure Docs.
-In particular, the data is extracted from the following page: [Azure Network Latency](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/refs/heads/main/articles/networking/azure-network-latency.md).
+In particular, the data inside `latency_matrix.csv` is extracted from the following page: [Azure Network Latency](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/refs/heads/main/articles/networking/azure-network-latency.md).

 Inside the `scripts` folder, there is a simple utility script that can be used to merge csv files into a single csv file representing the latency between all regions.
 This can be useful to generate a new latency matrix if the original data changes in the documentation.

+The file `region_city_mapping.csv` is a manually created file that maps Azure regions to cities.
+This is temporary, obtained from the following page: [Azure Regions](https://www.azurespeed.com/Information/AzureRegions), and should be replaced with direct data from Azure, if available.

 ## How to run